Sanjaykumar2662/Sanjaykumar2662/README.md

 # About ✨

-    👨‍🎓 Student at Government College Of Engineering, Tirunelveli<br>
+    👨‍🎓 Student at Government College Of Engineering, Tirunelveli

     💻 Graduated in 2024 as a Computer Scinence and Engineer